Allison Black: Military career

 Lt.
 Col. Allison Black portrayed with an AC-130H behind her overlaid over a map of the Middle East and Central Asia below.

 In 1992, Black enlisted in the United States Air Force, serving as a Survival, Evasion, Resistance and Escape specialist for six years.
 She served as a SERE instructor at Fairchild Air Force Base.
 In 1998, she obtained her commission from Air Force Officer Training School after earning a bachelor's degree from Wayland Baptist University.
-She later obtained her pilot's wings from Undergraduate Pilot Training.
+She later obtained her navigator wings from Joint Specialized Undergraduate Navigator Training.
 Black later earned a master's degree in strategic communications from George Mason University and a master's degree in security studies from the National Defense University.

 In 2001, she was deployed as part of the initial response to the September 11 attacks during Operation Enduring Freedom.
 Throughout the War in Afghanistan, she served as an AC-130H gunship officer.

 She commanded air support that struck Taliban forces.
 She was given the nickname "Angel of Death".
 Black was gifted an AK-47 from Abdul Rashid Dostum.

 Over the course of her thirty-two years in the air force, Black logged 3,400 flight hours with 2,000 combat hours in the AC-130H Spectre Gunship and U-28A Draco.

 In July 2022, she assumed command of the 1st Special Operations Wing at Hurlburt Field in Florida.
 She retired from the air force on February 23, 2024.

 She was the second woman to command the 1st Special Operations Wing, which comprised around 8,600 military and approximately 4,300 civilian personnel at Hurlburt Field.